Introduction to Statistics

 Collect statistics of partitioned tables in dynamic pruning mode

-When accessing partitioned tables in dynamic pruning mode (which is the default since v6.3.0), TiDB collects table-level statistics, which is called GlobalStats.
-Currently, GlobalStats is aggregated from statistics of all partitions.
-In dynamic pruning mode, a statistics update in any partition of a table can trigger the GlobalStats of that table to be updated.
+When accessing partitioned tables in dynamic pruning mode (which is the default since v6.3.0), TiDB collects table-level statistics, meaning global statistics of partitioned tables.
+Currently, global statistics are aggregated from statistics of all partitions.
+In dynamic pruning mode, an update to the statistics in any partition of a table can trigger an update to the global statistics for that table.

-• When GlobalStats update is triggered and tidb_skip_missing_partition_stats is OFF:
+• When an update to the global statistics is triggered and tidb_skip_missing_partition_stats is OFF:

-• If some partitions have no statistics (such as a new partition that has never been analyzed), GlobalStats generation is interrupted and a warning message is displayed saying that no statistics are available on partitions.
+• If some partitions have no statistics (such as a new partition that has never been analyzed), global statistics generation is interrupted and a warning message is displayed saying that no statistics are available on partitions.

-• If statistics of some columns are absent in specific partitions (different columns are specified for analyzing in these partitions), GlobalStats generation is interrupted when statistics of these columns are aggregated, and a warning message is displayed saying that statistics of some columns are absent in specific partitions.
+• If statistics of some columns are absent in specific partitions (different columns are specified for analyzing in these partitions), global statistics generation is interrupted when statistics of these columns are aggregated, and a warning message is displayed saying that statistics of some columns are absent in specific partitions.

-• When GlobalStats update is triggered and tidb_skip_missing_partition_stats is ON:
+• When an update to the global statistics is triggered and tidb_skip_missing_partition_stats is ON:

-• If statistics of all or some columns are missing for some partitions, TiDB skips these missing partition statistics when generating GlobalStats so the generation of GlobalStats is not affected.
+• If statistics of all or some columns are missing for some partitions, TiDB skips these missing partition statistics when generating global statistics so the generation of global statistics is not affected.

 In dynamic pruning mode, the ANALYZE configurations of partitions and tables should be the same.
 Therefore, if you specify the COLUMNS configuration following the ANALYZE TABLE TableName PARTITION PartitionNameList statement or the OPTIONS configuration following WITH, TiDB will ignore them and return a warning.